quajoboat2/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that switches the current user ser betty
+ a script that prints the effective username of the current user